 My goal for Lotus Haven Ranch is to further the Gypsy Vanner breed by intentionally, ethically and transparently breeding the next generation.
 To do this with the attention to detail that will be on display with every foal that is born into the Lotus Haven Ranch family.

-From bare land to living legacy, follow along as we build our program.
 Our horses live alongside our retired Great Pyrenees Livestock Guardian Dogs.
 They all share space.
 I believe the horses find comfort in their being near.
 Fun fact about us is that we raised registered colored boer goats and hair sheep large scale from 2015 to 2022.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.